Despite Jeffrey Epstein's Death, His Accusers Are Getting Their Day In Court

 Most notably, his first major trial ended in 2008 with a lenient federal plea deal that allowed Epstein to plead guilty to a state charge of soliciting prostitution from a teenager and serve about a year in jail.
 He was allowed to leave the jail frequently during his time in custody; what's more, his plea deal also sealed the agreement and largely hid it from his accusers and the public alike.

 It was not until last year's investigation by the Miami Herald shed light on details of the deal that outrage over Epstein escalated again.
-That anger also led to the resignation of the man who negotiated the agreement, Alexander Acosta.
+That anger also led to the resignation of the man who had negotiated the agreement, Alexander Acosta.
 Acosta had been a U.S. attorney at the time and stepped down as labor secretary last month.

 A separate lawsuit packed with revealing testimony about the operation Epstein and his associate Ghislaine Maxwell allegedly ran with the help of others was left under seal for years, until a judge released a trove of documents related to the case.
 Those thousands of pages of documents, released just a day before Epstein's death, contained claims that he and Maxwell recruited and used teenage girls for sex, often forcing them to have sex with other prominent men connected with Epstein.